While cold food is great filling the stomach on a temporary basis, there is no way to replace a warm sustaining meal.

 It features a simple but effective controls to control the temperature to give you the perfect temperature.
 For safety and saving propane, the stove comes with an automatic shut off value.

-The durable, free storage bag and carrying case will protect the stove when you are transporting it to and from the campsite.
+Comes with a storage bag and carrying case for easy transport to and from the campsite.
 The Deluxe Portable Gas Butane Stove is a bargain priced stove that will serve you well for many years.

 How to Choose the Best Camping Stove for You

 - Stove Top: Burners, Grates and Griddle

 - Stove Ignition

 - Weight and Size

 - Packed/Folded Up Size